w3f/polkadot-wiki/docs/learn/learn-governance.md

 All three tallying mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority-carries system at 100% turnout.

+Adaptive quorum biasing is longer used in governance v2, in replace of the Approval/Support system.

 ## Council

-To represent passive stakeholders, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} introduces the idea of a "council".
+In governance v1, passive stakeholders are represented on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} via a governing body known as "council".
 The council is an on-chain entity comprising several actors, each represented as an on-chain account.
 On {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, the council currently consists of
 {{ polkadot:  <RPC network="polkadot" path="query.council.members" defaultValue={Array(13)} filter="arrayLength" /> :polkadot }}{{ kusama: <RPC network="kusama" path="query.council.members" defaultValue={Array(19)} filter="arrayLength" />  :kusama }}